carolinscholl/SORN/README.md

 ### MusicTask

 Analogous to the text task, SORN is used as a generative model for sequences.
 It can be trained on monophonic or polyphonic MIDI tracks and eventually generates a spontaneous sequence of music (MIDI indices), using its own output as input at the next time step.
 A sample MIDI file can be generated from this spontaneous output.
-This task uses the package [pypianoroll](https://salu133445.github.io/pypianoroll/).

 ## License